boversoneg/HLL-CRCON-DISCORD_CONNECTION/README.md

 ## License
-This code is licensed by Creative Commons (CC BY-NC) License.
-More can be found [there](https://creativecommons.org/licenses/by-nc/4.0/)
+This code is under MIT License.
+More can be found [there](https://opensource.org/license/mit).
+Please respect author and do not edit embed footers where author is placed.

 ## Requirements
 - Node.js (Tested on v20.17.0)